DAHUB-GUIOT/natur-78/replit.md

 - **Unified Authentication**: A single system for both "Empresas" (businesses) and "Con-Sentidos" (travelers), with distinct themed login/registration flows.
 - **Interactive Map**: Features a Mapbox-based 3D map with natural terrain and custom markers for businesses and experiences, serving as a central navigation element.
 - **Comprehensive Directories**:
-    - **Portal Empresas (B2B)**: A minimalist, mobile-first dashboard for businesses inspired by leading platforms.
-Features glassmorphism design with white text, interactive map integration, clean navigation, and streamlined UX for profile management, experiences, and networking.
+    - **Portal Empresas (B2B)**: A completely redesigned minimalist, mobile-first dashboard with full-screen interactive map as the home view.
+Features transparent header navigation with single hamburger button for Portal navigation (blue theme), completely removed sidebar, eliminated all floating overlays on map, and optimized all views for mobile-first experience with improved cards and touch-friendly interfaces.
     - **Portal Viajeros (B2C)**: A marketplace for travelers to browse, filter, and book sustainable tourism experiences.
 - **Experience Management**: A detailed 6-step wizard for businesses to create and manage their offerings, including complex pricing and operational details.
 - **Messaging System**: A simple, B2B-focused chat system allowing direct communication between users and companies.